Facility + Specifier Guide

 Conclusion: What Durability Testing Reveals

 Durability test results and field evidence show that modern touchless faucets can deliver a long service life—particularly when they are engineered for commercial use.
-High-end models with sealed electronics, industrial-grade solenoids, and solid brass bodies typically last
+High-end units and brass will typically last:

 Ultimately, durability depends on three factors: